Vehicle registration plates of Singapore: Types of numbers

 Private car licence plate numbers began in the early 1900s when Singapore was one of the four Straits Settlements, with a single prefix S for denoting Singapore, then adding a suffix letter S 'B' to S 'Y' for cars, but skipping a few like S 'A' (reserved for motorcycles), S 'H' (reserved for taxis), S 'D' (reserved for municipal vehicles), and S 'G' for goods vehicles large and small.
 There was no checksum letter, for example, S. When the checksum letter was implemented, these plate numbers were given checksum letters as well, for example SG5999 became SG5999Z.

-When 'S' was exhausted at SY, in January 1972, private cars started with E and Land Transport Authority begin to create separate vehicle categories according type of vehicles which previously all vehicles in Singapore must bear prefix S due to previous standardization with Peninsular Malaysia according to geographical location (A is for Perak, B is for Selangor, S is for Singapore/Sabah), motorbikes with A and goods vehicles under 3 tonnes with Y. E was followed by EA, EB with the letters EC in 1973 up to EZ.
+When 'S' was exhausted at SY, in January 1972, private cars started with E and Land Transport Authority begin to create separate vehicle categories according type of vehicles.
+Previously all vehicles in Singapore had to bear the prefix S due to previous standardization with Peninsular Malaysia according to geographical location (A is for Perak, B is for Selangor, S is for Singapore/Sabah), motorbikes with A and goods vehicles under 3 tonnes with Y. E was followed by EA, EB with the letters EC in 1973 up to EZ.
 E was chosen then as letters A-D were already in used by other states in Malaysia.

-From 1984, the "S" series of number plates was launched again after EZ, but now with two serial suffix letters, starting from SBA, although with several prefixes being skipped as they are reserved, such as SBS and SMB, as they were used for buses that belong to public transport operators.
-However under the Bus Contracting Model which was later implemented, bus operators under Bus Contracting Model utilise the SG prefix for all public buses.
+From 1984, the "S" series of number plates was launched again after EZ, but now with two serial suffix letters, starting from SBA, although several prefixes were skipped as they are reserved, such as SBS and SMB for omnibuses registered under public bus operators SBS Transit and SMRT Buses respectively.
+The SG-prefix was subsequently revived in November 2015 for government-owned omnibuses operated by contracted public bus operators under the LTA's Bus Contracting Model.

-Since August 2017, the Land Transport Authority announced that electric bicycle owners will have to register their personal mobility (i.e. bicycles and others alike) vehicles between 14 August and 31 January 2018 and install number plates, with sealing and registration to be done by the individual.
+Since August 2017, the Land Transport Authority announced that electric bicycle (also known as Power-Assisted Bicycle) owners would have to register their personal mobility vehicles between 2017-08-14 and 2018-01-31 and install number plates, with sealing and registration to be done by the individual.
 Since then, if the unregistered PAB already has an LTA orange seal, a registration is only needed.
 Alternatively, if a registered PAB is bought from a retailer, only a transfer the registration to the individual's name is needed.
+Registration for PAB with blue seal has ceased as of 2018.

+Since January 2019, the Land Transport Authority announced that electric scooter owners would also have to register their personal mobility vehicles between 2019-01-02 and 2019-07-30.
+A registered e-scooter must have a LTA Registration Mark and an Identification Mark (which bears the unique registration number assigned to the e-scooter) affixed.
+However, non-UL2272 certified vehicles were deregistered automatically on 2020-07-01.

 Other classes of vehicles have registration numbers beginning with specific letters:

 Other specific vehicle types

-In addition, the following are controlled for specific types of vehicles, including:

-CSS: City Shuttle Service buses (no longer issued: some re-registered under TIB series while the rest were deregistered.)

-LTA: Land Transport Authority enforcement officers' vehicles.

-MID: Singapore Armed Forces vehicles (this is a suffix with up to five digits before it, e.g., "12345 MID").
-"MID" originally stood for the Ministry of Interior and Defence.
-General ranks in the armed forces are provided with staff cars with two-digit MID plates.